PuneetKathpalia/CRM_Frontend/README.md

 ## 🔗 Live Demo

-This is the frontend of the Mini CRM Platform built using **React + Vite + Tailwind CSS**.
+This is the frontend of the CRM Platform built using **React + Vite + Tailwind CSS**.
 It provides a user-friendly interface for managing customers, creating audience segments, launching campaigns, and viewing delivery performance.
 It also includes an AI-powered message generation feature on the Customers page.

 ## 🚀 Features